 The project deals with the production of a dual-mode, low-frequency, radar installed on board of a light-weight UAV.
 The radar will operate into two modes: as Synthetic Aperture Radar (SAR) and as ground penetrating radar.
 Both instruments provide extremely interesting images that are extensively used in Earth and planetary observations.

 However, these airborne systems are bulky and can be operated only from manned aircraft both planes and helicopters.
 On the other hand, the few drones that can sustain such a equipment are large and heavy.
-In both cases, the operations are expensive and with a complicate logistic.
-The quantum leap of FlyRadar consists of installing this radar system onboard a small and light electric octocopters, providing low cost utilisation and easy operations.
+In both cases, the operations are expensive and has a complicate logistic.
+The quantum leap of FlyRadar consists of installing this radar system onboard small and light electric octocopters, providing low cost utilisation and easy operations.
 This affordable system will enlarge the user communities generating the possibility for an extensive use of FlyRadar taking advantage of the potentiality of this long-lasting innovation.

 It is a radar with double mode: a SAR and penetrating radar like the one flying around Mars (MARSIS and SHARAD).

 The testing has demonstrated that a light electric drone can carry on a complex radar with a large antenna.

 The bet was that a small drone powered by electric motors could carry the weight of the radar, batteries and an antenna bigger than it.
 Now, we can go ahead with the full integration.